 Focus on contribution amounts more than account balances, and treat your kids’ savings as unique but equally important goals.

 For example, you might contribute equal amounts to each account but choose more aggressive investment strategies for your younger kids.
 After all, they have more time to ride the market’s highs and lows before reaching college age.

-Saving up for one child’s college costs can be a burden.
-When you add a second, third, or fourth child to the mix, the task becomes progressively harder to accomplish.
+Even if you know how to save for one kid’s college, the process can be burdensome.
+When you add siblings to the mix, the task becomes progressively harder to accomplish.

 If you’ve figured out a monthly contribution amount within your budget but don’t see a clear path to your long-term savings goal, consider other ways to grow the funds.

 One popular strategy is to ask family members and friends for 529 plan donations on birthdays.
 You might ask your kids’ grandparents to contribute more often if they’re financially able.
 Gift of College is one way for family and friends to get involved.